sebawita/nativescript-dev-day/speakers/alexander-vakrilov.md

 hide: false
 ---

-Alex is part of the NativeScript Core team
+Alex is the Team Lead of the NativeScript Core team.
+He is a core NativeScript contributor and a music enthusiast.
+He loves talking about coding, so he also co-organizes the Angular Sofia meetup.
+He believes that after a whole day of writing dirty hacks - you should at least spend the evening with fellow coders, talking about pure functions.